16 Best Fun Things To Do in Glasgow

 Dramble Tours - Whisky Walking Tour

-Combining a fascinating historical walking tour of Glasgow, with drinking whisky sounds like the perfect combination.
+Here's one of the best fun things to do in Glasgow for adults: Combining a fascinating historical walking tour of Glasgow, with drinking whisky.
+Sounds like the perfect combination!

 Your guide will also tell you lots of fascinating facts and stories about whiskey - you’ll hear stories from its past, find out how it’s made, why one whisky is different to another, and even how to drink it to get the best from the smell and flavour.